bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js162">162.
 Check if a Number is a Smith-Morra Gambit Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program checks if a given positive integer is a Smith-Morra Gambit number.
-A Smith-Morra Gambit number is a positive integer that can be expressed as the sum of the digits of its prime factors, including repetitions.
+<p>This program checks if a given positive integer is a Smith-Morra Gambit number.
+A Smith-Morra Gambit
+number is a positive integer that can be expressed as the sum of the digits of its prime factors, including repetitions.</p>
 <pre>
 function isSmithMorraGambitNumber(number) {
 // Function to calculate the sum of digits